GeoChat

 840 Suburb Boundaries

-- Official Geoscape suburb polygons for ST_Contains queries
+- Official Geoscape suburb polygons enabling ST_Contains queries by name

 Example Queries